matsen/pplacer/docs/details/pplacer.rst

 The implementation and underlying behavior of mmap may vary between platforms (the link above is only for linux out of convenience), but pplacer will always call |mmap|_ with ``PROT_READ | PROT_WRITE`` and ``MAP_SHARED``.

+It's also possible to pass a directory for the value of the ``--mmap-file`` flag; this will create a temporary file in that directory, and then unlink it after opening it.
+The data will be written to the drive, but when the process exits, the last reference to that filesystem entry will be removed and it will get cleaned up.

 .. _Infernal: http://infernal.janelia.org/
 .. _HMMER: http://hmmer.janelia.org/